preemptive/jsdefender-samples/ReactNative/ReactNative0.64/README.md

 # PreEmptive Protection JSDefender Samples

-This sample project demonstrates how you can use the JSDefender metor plugin to protect React Native applications.
+This sample project demonstrates how you can use the JSDefender Metro plugin to protect React Native applications.
 The code in this demo utilizes fundamental React Native features.

 - The [original](original) folder contains the _unprotected_ version of the code.
-- You can discover [protected](protected) folder to examine the project that leverages JSDefender.
+- You can discover the [protected](protected) folder to examine the project that leverages JSDefender.

 > **Note**: All further explanations assume you use the `protected` folder as the root project directory.